allister-grange/unified-devops/README.md

   - [ ] separate out prod/non-prod builds
     - [ ] only push up the DB backups if it's PROD, don't take the backup scripts if I am doing a non-prod build
     - [ ] domain names should be sorted by prod/non-prod
+  - [ ] move all install paths to /opt/ (find best practise using LLM tools)
+  - [ ] go through and put variables in for all paths etc in ansible
+  - [ ] review all nginx confs, best practise?